EklavyaFCB/EMNIST-Kohonen-SOM/README.md

 -iTe is the number of testing inputs
 -t is the flag to choose between digits (d), letters (l), or combined (c)
 ```

+## Common Bugs

+Use the following commands to fix the given bugs:

+- Bug: `TypeError: Couldn't find foreign struct converter for 'cairo.Context'`
+	- Solution: `sudo apt-get install python3-gi-cairo`

+- Bug: `som.py:595: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.
+  plt.show()`
+	- Solution: `sudo apt-get install python3-tk`

 ## Running Flask